Reebix/DevelopmentHelper/README.md

 can be used to send commands to the server, in this case it reloads the server

-**Warning: This is a development plugin if anyone knows about it being on the server they effectively have console permissions**
+**⚠⚠⚠Warning: This is a development plugin if anyone knows about it being on the server they effectively have console permissions⚠⚠⚠**